marteinn/Android-FontManager/README.md

 ## Setting up:

 1. First put your fonts in **assets/fonts**, I use two font files called Akkurat-Bold.otf and Akkurat-Light.otf. *(I have only worked with .otf files so far)*.
-2. Create a new class that will hold the filenames for your fonts, I called my Fonts.java
+2. Create a new class that will hold the filenames for your fonts, I named mine Fonts.java

 		package com.example.app;